-Greg Jackson begins his first season as the Dallas Cowboys safeties coach after spending 2015 with the University of Michigan coaching the school’s secondary.
-Jackson brings with him 13 years of coaching experience, including four in the NFL, and 16 years of overall NFL experience, including 12 as a player.
+Greg Jackson enters into his second season as the Dallas Cowboys safeties coach after his previous coaching venture as the secondary coach at the University of Michigan.
+Jackson boasts 14 years of coaching experience, including five in the NFL, and 17 years of overall NFL experience, including 12 as a player.

-In one season at Michigan, Jackson guided a secondary that led the Big Ten in passing defense (158.5 yards-per-game), pass efficiency defense (94.6) and third downs allowed (27.6) while the defense as a whole shutout opponents in three consecutive games - the first FBS school to accomplish the feat since Kansas State in 1995.
+In one season at Michigan (2015), Jackson had a secondary that led the Big Ten in passing defense (158.5), pass efficiency (94.6) and third downs allowed (27.6) while the defense as a whole shutout opponents in three consecutive games - the first FBS school to accomplish the feat since Kansas State in 1995.

-Jackson spent one year as the nickelback/assistant linebackers coach with the University of Wisconsin, helping the school rank seventh with an 11-2 record in 2010.
+Jackson spent one year as the nickel/assistant line- backers coach with the University of Wisconsin, helping the school rank seventh with an 11-2 record in 2010.

 Before his time in Madison, Jackson coached at Tulane for three seasons.
 He was the university’s defensive backs coach in 2007 then coached safeties in 2008 and linebackers in 2009.
 He also oversaw the kicking team through his final two seasons.

-From 2004-06, Jackson coached defensive backs at Louisiana-Monroe after beginning his coaching career in 2003, leading defensive backs at the University of Idaho.
+From 2004-06, Jackson coached defensive backs at Louisiana-Monroe after beginning his coaching career in 2003, leading defensive backs at Idaho.

 Jackson played safety in the NFL for 12 seasons after being selected in the third round (78th overall) of the 1989 NFL Draft by the N.Y.
 Giants.
 He spent five seasons with the Giants before playing for the Philadelphia Eagles (1994-95), New Orleans Saints (1996) and San Diego Chargers (1997-00).
 Through 12 pro seasons, Jackson started 129 of the 168 games he played and picked off 32 passes while amassing over 700 career tackles.